uktrade/data-hub-frontend/docs/Running tests.md

 2. Start the container with `docker run -it -p 8000:8000 data-hub-sandbox`

-3. Change your `API_ROOT` in your env file to point to `http://localhost:8000` and then run the frontend locally with `npm run develop`.
+3. Change your `API_ROOT` in your env file to point to `http://localhost:8000` and then run the frontend locally with `yarn develop`.

 ### Starting sandbox on host machine